 How likely that Longevity Escape Velocity is to become a reality in the future depends on a number of factors, which will be explored later in this post.

 Reasoning with Longevity Escape Velocity substantially changes cost-effectiveness analyses

 If a given intervention "saves a life", this usually means that it averts 30 to 80 Disability-Adjusted Life Years (DALYs).
-This figure comes up from the remaining life expectancy of the recipients of the intervention.
 In order to evaluate the impact of aging research, one could be tempted to try to estimate how many end-of-life DALYs that a possible intervention resulting from the research could save and adjust the number using the probability of success of the research.

 This is the line of reasoning that OpenPhilanthropy's medium investigation on aging uses, although without making any explicitly quantitative argument.
 This is part of the impact, and it has to be factored in, but it doesn't consider where the largest impact of aging research is: making the date of Longevity Escape Velocity come closer.
 This would have the effect of saving many lives from death due to age-related decline and disease, but here, "a life" means, more or less, 1000 Quality-Adjusted Life Years (QALYs).
 This figure is derived as follows:

 In actuarial science, the expected future lifetime of an individual at age is denoted with .
 It can be seen as the expected value of the random variable , also called "Curtate Future Lifetime", which is defined as , where maps to the amount of additional time that an individual of age is projected to live.
 For our purposes, we can use the discrete random variable instead of directly .
 Thus, with being the probability of surviving between age and age :

 If is the probability of dying between year and year , then: